Talmidi Library

 • Believing that it is the actual formula of words in a prayer that can bring about a result, without even having to know their meaning, is akin to casting a spell.

-• Believing that speaking a Hebrew prayer without knowing what it means can bring change, is akin to saying an incantation to invoke supernatural powers.
+• Believing that speaking a Hebrew prayer without knowing what it means can bring change, is akin to saying a pagan incantation to invoke supernatural powers.

 • Believing that Kabbalist mezuzot can, in and of themselves, bring protection, is akin to hanging up pagan fetishes to ward off evil.